product-makers-hub/open-micro-saas/README.md

 ## Features

-The Open SaaS starter kit comes with the following features:
+The Next.js SaaS starter kit comes with the following features:

 - **Authentication System**: Integrated OAuth and traditional email/password sign-up and login methods (In proggress).
 - **User Management**: Admin panel for managing users and roles (In progress).